 Since 2010, the University of Cambridge has been working with UNEP-WCMC to deliver an MPhil degree in Conservation Leadership.
 Details of the course and scholarship opportunities can be found here.

 We regularly offer unpaid student internships to those keen to strengthen their professional experience in the biodiversity sector.
 Generally speaking, candidates should have completed (or be close to completing) a relevant undergraduate degree before undertaking an internship position.
-Please contact us and include a CV and covering letter outlining your interest and availability.
+All internships are advertised on our Vacancies page.